adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googlemock/docs/v1_6/FrequentlyAskedQuestions.md

 sometimes you may find them, well, a pain to use.
 So, what's wrong in the latter case?

-When you write a test without using mocks, you exercise the code and assert that it returns the correct value or that the system is in an expected state.
+When you write a out without using mocks, you exercise the code and assert that it returns the correct value or that the system is in an expected state.
 This is sometimes called "state-based testing".